-Whether you are having troubles getting a domestic helper due to the pandemic or simply looking for a short-term care alternative when your domestic helper is away, here’s everything you need to know about respite care, and how it can be used as a short or long-term alternative to hiring a domestic helper!
+Whether you are having trouble getting a domestic helper due to the pandemic or simply looking for a short-term care alternative when your domestic helper is away, here’s everything you need to know about respite care, and how it can be used as a short or long-term alternative to hiring a domestic helper!

 What is Respite Care?

-Besides taking care of the elderly they are also expected to cook, clean the house, do laundry, and look after children.
+Besides taking care of the elderly, they are also expected to cook, clean the house, do laundry, and look after children.
 Often, domestic helpers are not professionally trained to look after older people with specialised needs.

 What Respite Care Options Are There in Singapore?

 Here are the most common respite care options in Singapore: